teomurgi/tagz/README.md

 ## Usage

-Here it is the help message
+Here it is the main help message

 ```bash
 Usage: tagz <cmd> [opts]